philipp-baumann/simplerspec.opus/README.md

 struct_data_metadata(data_root = here("data", "spectra", "2018-BDM"))
 ```

-TThis test ensures that there is a minimum chance that samples were wrongly labelled or measurement positions were swapped.
+This test ensures that there is a minimum chance that samples were wrongly labelled or measurement positions were swapped.

 ### Test category 1:

 -   **Expectation:** Metadata are Open Office spreadsheets with extension `.ods`.
-The file name has a date prefix of format `YYYY-MM-DD`
+The file name has a date prefix of format `YYYY-MM-DD`.

 -   **Test:** Test whether every measurement folder has a corresponding metadata file.
 This is done by extracting `"YYYY_M_D"` from the metadata file names, and converting to `"YYYY-MM-DD"`, and check if metadata file name information and and folder names are all identical.